apache/camel/examples/camel-example-loadbalancing/README.txt

 This example is documented at
   http://camel.apache.org/loadbalancing-mina-example.html

-If you hit an problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html
+If you hit any problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html

 Please help us make Apache Camel better - we appreciate any feedback you may have.
 Enjoy!

 ------------------------
-The Camel riders!
+The Camel Riders!